TellAnAx/aquacultuR/README.md

 # Installation

-You can install aquacultuR from CRAN using:
+You can **install aquacultuR from CRAN** using:

 ``` r
 install.packages("aquacultuR")
 ```

-You can also install the latest development version of aquacultuR from GitHub using:
+You can also **install aquacultuR from GitHub** if you prefer the latest development version by using:

 ``` r
 require(devtools)